-You can download or clone the source code from GitHub.
+You can download or clone the source code from https://github.com/uwefladrich/scriptengine-tasks-ecearth.

-Update your conda environment using the file conda\environment.yml in the Git repository:
+Update your conda environment using the file conda_environment.yml in the GitHub repository:

-'''

-conda env update -n <ENVIRONMENT_NAME> --file conda_environment.yml
+conda env update -n your_environment_name --file conda_environment.yml

-'''

-which will install all dependencies (like, e.g., Iris).
+This YAML file contains necessary dependencies for packages that should be installed via conda (like, e.g., Iris).
 You can also install these packages from source, but this will require a lot more attention during the setup process.
-Refer to the documentation of the packages in conda\environment. yml for more information on installing them.
+Refer to the documentation of the packages in conda_environment.yml for more information on installing them.

-The package can be installed from inside the scriptengine-tasks-ecearth directory (assuming you did not choose a different name) using:
+The package can be installed from inside the scriptengine-tasks-ecearth directory (assuming you did not choose a different name) using pytest .